 This unassuming and often overlooked little plant has created quite a reputation for itself as a chief plant remedy for women.
 All of the plant can be used,

 The Brassica family are renowned not only for their excellent nutrient profile but also for their medicinal compounds.
 The compounds formerly known as the mustard oil glycosides – the glucosilantes – are now known to be useful cancer preventative agents.
 The seeds of shepherd’s purse are rubefacient and vesicant due to the glucosilinates.

-The research will likely reinforce what we already knew – that eating your cabbage family greens prevent illness and disease.
+This research will likely reinforce what we already knew – that eating your cabbage family greens can prevent illness and disease!
 As foragers, we have a superb array of brassica greens freely available for 365 days a year…

 Amongst its primary medicinal uses are for treating blood in the urine, as well as for gravel in the kidneys and excessive bleeding from the womb.
 During World War 1, Shepherd’s purse was reportedly used as a styptic to reduce and prevent bleeding when preferred drugs from goldenseal and ergot ran out.
 It works by contracting tissue, hence its use in arresting bleeding.